 Or God, have I actually paid for this?
 The speaker didn’t or couldn’t produce any bass sound, for which it overcompensated with making the higher frequency notes even higher.
 I like Indian music, I really do.
 I grew up watching Indian movies and the songs just stuck with me.
 But listening to it inside a tin can through a dysfunctional loudspeaker at ear-shattering volume went far beyond my tolerance limit.
 I went with it for as long as I could, but in the end, I had to break the driver’s heart and ask him to turn the volume down to the halfway mark, at which point the music became almost pleasant.

-So there I was bumping along a dirt road across India in a car from my childhood war movies and listening to the music from that same childhood.
-When we finally arrived at the caves I have experienced such a powerful sense of relief, that it did not matter what those caves had to offer, I would have loved them.
+So there I was, bumping along a dirt road across India in a car from my childhood war movies and listening to the music from that same childhood.
+When we finally arrived at the caves, I experienced such a powerful sense of relief that it did not matter what those caves had to offer; I would have loved them.
 This was probably not fair to the caves since they were actually quite amazing.

-As the name suggests Bimbetka caves are a complex of caves, but what is not obvious from the name is that the walls of the caves are covered with various drawings made by early humans that lived there over a very long period of time.
-There were at least two distinct time periods that could be discerned in the drawings: earlier, simple or even primitive paintings and the more elaborate designs that were obviously painted either by different people, or most likely by more skilful people at a later time.
+As the name suggests, Bimbetka caves are a complex of caves, but what is not obvious from the name is that the walls of the caves are covered with various drawings made by early humans that lived there over a very long period of time.
+The drawings represent several distinct time periods, with the earliest paintings dating back to approximately 30,000 years.
+The caves themselves have been inhabited since 200,000 years ago.

 Within some of the caves, I could even see the platforms on which the primitive people would have slept.
 It felt bizarre to find myself in my evolutionary ancestors’ bedroom.
 The entire scene looked unnervingly real as if the early Homo sapiens resident had just gone out for the afternoon hunt.

 Since I wasn’t in much of a hurry to return to my fancy cab, I went for a little walk in the surrounding forest and spotted a chipmunk.